whitestryder-labs/simple-inventory-app/README.md

        - Part 2: When retrieving an Inventory Item for display calculate the price using the pricing model
          - The way this is done is first the Inventory Item(s) are retrieved from the database
          - Then an aggregation query is performed on the Inventory Item Access records to see how many accesses (views) have been requested grouped by inventory item and converted into a item access dictionary with key={InventoryItem.externalReferenceId}, value={count of accesses in past 'x' minutes}
-         - The pricing model implementation then iterates over the requested Inventory Item(s) and dervies a new price if the item access dictionary indicates a count that reaches the threshold
+         - The pricing model implementation then iterates over the requested Inventory Item(s) and dervies a new price if the item access dictionary indicates a count that reaches the threshold that signals a price surge scenario
  - The type of architecture chosen:
    - Roughly follows ["The Clean Architecture"](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) AKA Onion Architecture
      - for simplicity the layers are manifested in different packages initially, not separate Java libraries